benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/NN_Confusion_matrix.png)

-* Overall, this model does not yet have a procedure for never-before user
+* Overall, this model does not yet have a procedure for never-before-seen users and restaurants.
 * This model also must acknowledge several considerations:
    * The dataset used is only limited to the customers who willingly and manually wrote a review for a restaurant.
    * This dataset lacks the geo-location of the restaurants, which might be essential to this specific prediction task.
+Realistically, people will be unlikely to eat at a given restaurant if it is far away from their house, and logically can only eat at nearby restaurants, even if the far-away restaurant aligns better with their preferences than their local ones.
+This is a glaring inadequacy of this dataset (and in turn, the tasks that we can do with it).